jfflbnntt/dmsguild/expandedArmory/weapon/properties.md

 ### Weapon Properties

-Weapons are distinquished by a set of properties that describe how they perform in battle.
-Large weapons are slow and unbalanced.
-Small hidden weapons can be suprisingly deadly in the right hands.
-Chopping blades cut deeply and heavy bludgeons deliver crushing blows.
-Whips and chains can wrap around obstacles or even be used with some skill to entangle targets.
-Spear-like thrusting weapons are best at repelling charges and for use in the water.

 The following weapon properties and their effects reinforce these ideas.

 **Ammunition.** You can use a weapon that has the ammunition property to make a ranged Attack only if you have ammunition to fire from the weapon.
 Each time you Attack with the weapon, you expend one piece of ammunition.
 Drawing the ammunition from a quiver, case, or other container is part of the Attack (you need a free hand to load a one-handed weapon).
 At the end of the battle, you can recover half your expended ammunition by taking a minute to search the battlefield.
 If you use a weapon that has the ammunition property to make a melee Attack, you treat the weapon as an improvised weapon.
 A sling must be loaded to deal any damage when used in this way.
 Ammunition weapons have a maximum range which is 4x its short range.